GenericMappingTools/gmt/doc/rst/source/events.rst

 wish to *accentuate* the symbol attributes in ways to draw attention to an event when it first appears, and perhaps tone it down after a while to reduce clutter and focus on more recent events.
-You may also wish for symbols to disappear completely after they reach their end time (we call this period the code), or perhaps remain visible but faded, shrunk, or darkened.
+You may also wish for symbols to disappear completely after they reach their end time (we call this period the coda), or perhaps remain visible but faded, shrunk, or darkened.
 Optionally, each symbol may have a label that can be displayed for a prescribed length of time at the same time as the symbol or delayed a bit.
 This module is typically used in conjunction with :doc:`movie` where the implicit loop over time is used to call **events** over a time-sequence and